 Candidate Experience - Application Review

 Candidates can view the status of their application in Workday at any time.
-Candidates also receive an email notification when disqualified and no longer in consideration.
+The city also communicates with candidates regularly via email, phone, and text message.
+Lastly, candidates receive an email notification when disqualified and no longer in consideration.

 The Office of Human Resources offers an in-depth Interviewing and Selection workshop hosted by Learning & Development and recruiters.
 The four-hour training emphasizes a collaborative hiring process and best practices for preparing to interview and selecting the best candidate for the job.
 Participants will have the opportunity to apply knowledge and skills learned to case study reviews and practical exercises.